alirezaabdolmaleki/bank-system-app/README.md

 - Migrate and seed the database on the server.
 - Use a service like GitLab or GitHub for continuous integration and deployment.

+## Contribution
+- Fork the repository.
+- Create a new branch (`git checkout -b feature-branch`).
+- Make your changes.
+- Commit your changes (`git commit -m 'Add some feature'`).
+- Push to the branch (`git push origin feature-branch`).
+- Create a new Pull Request.

+For any further questions, feel free to contact the project maintainer.

+---

+This README provides a comprehensive guide to setting up, developing, and deploying the Laravel API project.
+Make sure to follow the steps carefully and refer to the documentation as needed.
+Happy coding!